MTNZ Stage Management Training Course

 Sessions will be hosted online - once per month from April 2025 - January 2026.

-Registrants receive: the schedule of workshops, a zoom link for the online workshops and a manual/workbook (either in hard copy, or digital format) - as well as digital versions of any discussed MTNZ online guidelines/template policies and recorded copies of the course sessions for reference.
+Registrants receive: the schedule of workshops, a zoom link for the online workshops and a manual/workbook (either in hard copy, or digital format) - as well as digital versions of any discussed MTNZ online guidelines/template policies and recorded copies of the course sessions for reference (or if unable to attend a session).

 Cost: $80 individual member; $150 non-member